amromics/panta/README.md

 ## Welcome to AMR-Viz

+**AMR-Viz** is a software package to analyze, visualize and manage microbial genomics data collections.
+It provides and end-to-end analysis pipeline to take in a collection of

+for end to end analysis of microbial genomics.

+\rovides end-to-end analysis of bacterial genomics

-**AMR-Viz** is a package for genomics analysis antimicrobial resistant bacteria.
+genomics analysis antimicrobial resistant bacteria.
 The core of AMR-Viz is a pipeline that bundles the current best practice for multiple aspects of AMR analyses.
 The pipeline analysis results are represented and visualized via a web application.
 The web application also